Dates: November 2 1998 - March 1999

 unreleased, unfinished, leaked in 2015

 Exactly how many songs were recorded during these sessions is unknown.
-This article mentions that 30 were, however a Rolling Stone article from April 1999 mentions only 28 and a Flea interview here only mentions 22.
-This means there are either four or five songs yet to surface.
-Jim Scott also mentions above that the band started recording with another engineer to begin with, but quickly scrapped those sessions.
+This article mentions that 30 were, however a Rolling Stone article from April 1999 mentions only 28, a Flea interview here mentions 22, and this MTV article only says 20.
+This means there are probably four or five songs yet to surface.
+Jim Scott also mentions that the band started recording with another engineer to begin with, but quickly scrapped those sessions.
 It's unclear if anything remains from those few days of recording; perhaps the two untitled instrumentals are from then.

 Around The World - Californication rough mixes